Linear regression: General linear models

 The general linear model considers the situation when the response variable is not a scalar (for each observation) but a vector, yi.
 Conditional linearity of $E(\mathbf{y}\mid\mathbf{x}_i)=\mathbf{x}_i^\mathsf{T}B$ is still assumed, with a matrix B replacing the vector β of the classical linear regression model.
 Multivariate analogues of ordinary least squares (OLS) and generalized least squares (GLS) have been developed.
 "General linear models" are also called "multivariate linear models".
 These are not the same as multivariable linear models (also called "multiple linear models").

 Heteroscedastic models

 Various models have been created that allow for heteroscedasticity, i.e. the errors for different response variables may have different variances.
 For example, weighted least squares is a method for estimating linear regression models when the response variables may have different error variances, possibly with correlated errors.
 (See also Weighted linear least squares, and Generalized least squares.)
 Heteroscedasticity-consistent standard errors is an improved method for use with uncorrelated but potentially heteroscedastic errors.

 Generalized linear models

-Generalized linear models (GLMs) are a framework for modeling response variables that are bounded or discrete.
+The Generalized linear model (GLM) is a framework for modeling response variables that are bounded or discrete.
 This is used, for example: